wanderson33245/The-Metal-Corpus/README.md

 A range/dispersion-based approach (measuring how many distinct songs use a word, not just raw occurrence count) to properly fix the single-song-outlier problem discussed in this notebook's Limitations, plus a song_words junction table enabling artist- and album-level queries

+#### Sentiment analysis by subgenre

+Which subgenre is the most positive?
+The most negative?
+The most emotionally intense?
+A box-and-whisker plot showing the sentiment distribution of adjectives paired with common religious or political nouns, broken down by subgenre would reveal *how* the genres feel about those topics.

 #### Phrase and idiom analysis

 Word frequency can only go so far.
 A logical next step is to analyze whole phrases.
 What idioms are used and by which genres most often?
 Are any genre-specific?
 Which genres lean most heavily on figurative language like similes, metaphors, and personification?
 Which genres favor direct and literal interpretation?
 That would reveal a lot of *artistic* information and context behind the words, and would likely require advanced NLP or n-gram modeling.

+#### Pronoun analysis

+- 'You' vs. 'I',
+- 'we' vs. 'me',
+- 'us' vs. 'them',
+- 'he' vs. 'she',
+by subgenre

+#### Profanity heatmap

+Frequency of common swear words by subgenre

+#### Temporal analysis

+How metal vocabulary has shifted over the years.
+Has 'blackened' always been the most 'metal' word?
+Has 'life' aways been the most used?

-#### Sentiment analysis
+#### Vocalist gender vocabulary analysis

-Beyond the words or phrases themselves, how they're used matters.
-Sentiment and positive/negative analysis by subgenre would be a challenging addition.
-Which subgenre is the most positive?
-Which is the most negative?
-Which are the most emotionally intense?
-What nouns appear with the most frequently negative adjectives?
-For example, a box-and-whisker plot showing the sentiment distribution of adjectives paired with common religious or political nouns by subgenres, and eventually by broader genres like Country vs. Rap, would reveal *how* the genres feel about those topics.
+Do male- and female-fronted bands prefer different vocabulary?
+How does sentiment change?

 #### Non-English lyric translation